Having a loved one fall into a coma after brain injury is one of the most frightening things that can happen.

 - No purposeful movement

 An actual coma rarely lasts over four weeks.
-Instead, most patients unconscious for long periods have progressed to the next stage of consciousness.
+Instead, most patients who remain unconscious for long periods have progressed to the next stage of consciousness.

-If a person has eye movement but no other signs of consciousness, then they have most likely entered a vegetative state.
+If a person has eye movement but no other signs of consciousness, then they have entered a wakeful but unconscious state known as post-coma unresponsiveness.

-In the vegetative state, a person is awake but not aware.
+With this state, formerly known as a persistive vegetative state, the person has regained a normal sleep/wake cycle.
 Their eyes can open and close, they can even react to loud noises, but these are not signs of true consciousness.

-Instead, these actions are caused by autonomic responses of the brain that have healed themselves enough to let the person wake up but not regain full consciousness.
+Instead, these actions are caused by autonomic responses that have healed enough to let the person wake up but not regain full consciousness.

 Stage 3: Minimally Conscious State